 Posted by Eric Troy on 10 Sep 2014 16:52

 Although this site is about food, I think that the subject of eating pieces of metal, and certainly the risky practice of swallowing razor blades, are fair game.
 There is a rumor that your stomach acid is so strong that it can dissolve a razor blade.
 I'd hate to be the guy to test that assumption, but it is true that the hydrochloric acid in your stomach is some strong stuff.
-While your blood has a pH of around 7.4, your stomach acid has a pH of 1.
-That means it is a strong acid indeed.
+While your blood has a pH of around 7.4, your stomach acid has a pH of 1 to 2.
+That means it is a strong acid indeed, although it is our "gastric juice" is a mixture of different secretions, not just acid.
 But surely, if your stomach acid could dissolve the metal of a razor blade, it would dissolve itself?
 Surely not!
 It turns out, according to at least one study, that stomach acid can do a pretty good number on a razor blade.

 Of course, it there was a razor blade in your stomach, it would do a lot of damage.
 So, researchers did not have someone ingest a razor blade to test this.
 Instead they studied metal corrosion by stomach acid in vitro, meaning "outside the body in a simulated environment."
 According to the study by Paul K. Li, et al. corrosion of razor blades occurs fairly rapidly in the normal stomach.1 Now, I think that this is a stretch, because a stomach with a razor blade in it probably wouldn't be a normal stomach for long, and the esophagus wouldn't be very happy, either.
 Nevertheless, according to the research, double-edged blades become fragile and easily-breakable within 24 hours, having only 63% of their original mass.
 You should note, however, that the stomach acid had no effect on pennies within this time-frame, nor did it cause disc batteries to spring a leak within the same amount of time.